AdaCore/ada-spark-rfcs/features/rfc-mandatory_square_brackets.md

 All existing Ada code using `(...)` for array aggregates, `A (I)` for array indexing, entry-family indexing, or generalized indexing, or `A (L ..
-R)` for array slices must be updated before it compiles in pedantic Flare.
+R)` for array slices must be updated before it compiles in pedantic Flare, as must array type definitions, index constraints, and entry family declarations using parenthesised index lists.

 # Compatibility